 Like in the low budget scenario priority should be given to investment in temporary storage and permanent storage (SAN or NAS) that complement the computational resources.
-We also suggest an investment in one or more national storage sites that host data repositories.
+We also suggest the introduction of new data repositories though the NorStore project.

 Software